 access points, which will provide consistent rules and enforcement to protect

-The WPTWA has established a fund at the Wayne County Community Foundation to be able to accept charitable donations in the form of check, cash, credit card or stock transfers.
+As construction on the river trail begins, volunteers are beginning to plan and prioritize land trails along the river for walkers and cyclists.
+These land trails will need donations to meet grant match requirements.
+If you would like to help, the Lackawaxen River Trails Fund at the Wayne County Community Foundation is able to accept charitable donations in the form of check, cash, credit card, or stock transfers.
 For more information about making a donation, visit waynefoundation.org or contact Ryanne Jennings at .

 No donation is too big or too small!
 And check out our new poster!
 Take one home for a donation of $30 - use the designated button to claim yours today!
 Posters will be available for pickup at:

 House Fly, 217 Main Avenue, Hawley